GeoAtzen/AtzenGIS/README.md

 <h2>License</h2>
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
-Refer to [placeholder](placeholder) for more, specific information regarding the License
+Refer to LICENSE for more, specific information regarding the License.

 <h2>Acknowledgments</h2>
 This Software was made by Johnathan M., Darian W., Luca H., Tobias K., Tim L. and Erkam D. for the Geosoftware II class led by E. Pebesma and C. Knoth.